mkim425/model-importance/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Determination of model importance as ensemble member
+# Determination of model importance as an ensemble member

 <!-- badges: start -->
 <!-- badges: end -->